-Michael Jackson TV Movie: Role As Joseph Fiennes In ‘Urban Myths’ Slammed On Twitter
+Michael Jackson TV Movie: Joseph Fiennes As The Late Star In ‘Urban Myths’ Slammed On Twitter

 A Michael Jackson TV movie role in a British comedy series starring Joseph Fiennes as the late pop star has been widely criticized on Twitter.

 The TV series, Urban Myths, received flak on Twitter soon after Sky Arts debuted its trailer on Wednesday.
-In the series, Jackson appears alongside several historical figures including Elizabeth Taylor, Muhammad Ali, Bob Dylan, Cary Grant, Dr. Leary, Samuel Beckett, and Adolf Hitler.
+In the series, Jackson appears alongside several historical figures, including Elizabeth Taylor, Muhammad Ali, Bob Dylan, Cary Grant, Dr. Leary, Samuel Beckett, and Adolf Hitler.

 In Urban Myth, Jackson is shown taking a road trip with Liz Taylor and Marlon Brando, supposedly in the aftermath of the 9/11 bombing.